FORGEAR/GitHub-README-Showcase/README.md

 ### 05. Create a pull request

-Allways make sure you're in correct branch.
+Always make sure you're in correct branch.
 (In here we're in `edit` branch)

 ![Hacktoberfest 2023](./img/07.png)